-Springfield Medical Malpractice Attorney
+Springfield, IL Medical Malpractice Attorney

 Medical malpractice can occur in any health care facility under the care of any medical professional.
 It is a serious and growing problem in U.S. medicine.
 Doctors, nurses, pharmacists, technicians and other health care personnel can make negligent mistakes during surgery, or while prescribing medicine, monitoring patients in the hospital or simply administering daily care.
 Medical errors cause thousands of deaths each year, not accounting for several thousands of other people who suffer from adverse outcomes resulting from medical negligence.

 If you or a loved one has suffered adversely while under the care of medical professionals or following treatment in Illinois, it is crucial to consult with an experienced Springfield medical malpractice attorney immediately.
 Medical malpractice cases can be very complex and encounter strong resistance from health care providers and the insurance industry.

 Proving medical malpractice typically takes help from an attorney.
 A medical malpractice lawyer will strengthen your case by setting you up with a great doctor to treat and document your injuries, filing your case within the state’s two-year deadline, and hiring medical experts to testify on your behalf.
 Your lawyer can take the burden of proof for you, establishing the four elements necessary to prove medical malpractice.

 - A doctor-patient relationship existed.
 The defendant must have been your physician or care provider at the time of the alleged malpractice.

 - The doctor breached his or her professional duties of care.
 Doctors owe patients high standards of care.
 Any act or failure to act that fails to fulfill this duty is malpractice.